antennapedia/antennapedia.com/src/thick/gen_blessed.md

 ## On sacred ground

 Malcolm wandered.
 He wanted a church.
 London was full of churches, of course, full of little incense-smoked houses of the holy, shrines to the Blessed who walked among them.
 London, littered with immanence.
 Not as much as Rome was, but they'd made a go of it, the English had.
 Statues to the mighty ones, the Blessed heroes who'd won the Empire.
 Mostly the dead Blessed.
 The living ones were inconveniences.
 Like him.
-A fucking inconvenience as a boy, an object of wonder what what he'd been cursed with not who he was as a teenager.
+A fucking inconvenience as a boy, an object of wonder for what he'd been cursed with, not who he'd been as a teenager.
 And now he was valued only for his capacity for terror.

 Into the Tube at Westminster, out at Bank.
 He could get himself there in much less time, of course, but he didn't want to.
 He wanted to stay away from his office for a few hours.
 Straighten out his head.
 If it was possible.
 St Paul's was always tempting, because it was so pretty.
 But Christopher Wren had built other churches in London, and it was to one of these he went now.